 Try not to ask for favors till you’re truly friends.
 You may be aching to get the writer’s opinion on your own poems and essays—but remember that a writer’s time is limited and often divided between a day job, a family, and the Muse.

-6. Answering Your Own Questions When You Can
+6. Answer Your Own Questions When You Can.

 You may also be utterly dying to know how you can catapult your career to the next level and how your fellow-writer managed it.
 Writers get questions about this every day, including during interviews with magazines, blogs, etc. Chances are good that the person’s answers are already posted on their website, usually under a heading such as “Press.”